coderavine/sparta/docs/date.md

 * `format`: determines the date format to use during the validation.
 It is an optional parameter and __'Y-m-d'__ is used by default.

 ## Usage
-There are two different ways in which all Inspect validators can be used.
+There are two different ways in which all Sparta validators can be used.
 See below examples for more explanations:

 ## Example #1
 You can instantiate the validator directly and pass to it the data that you want to validate.